Francis-Victoria/Splunk-SOC-L1-Alert-Lab/Incident-Tickets/ticket-001-failed-logins.md

 ## Analysis

+## Analysis

-The activity appears to be failed interactive login attempts against the local workstation.
-Since the failed attempts were limited and followed by a successful login, this could be normal user error.
-However, in a real SOC environment, repeated failed logins followed by a successful login should be reviewed carefully because it may indicate password guessing or unauthorized access.
+The activity appears to be a series of failed interactive login attempts on the local workstation.
+Since the attempts were limited and followed by a successful login, the event may have been caused by normal user error, such as entering the wrong password.

+However, in a real SOC environment, failed logins followed by a successful login should still be reviewed carefully.
+This pattern could indicate password guessing or unauthorized access, especially if it involves a privileged account, occurs outside normal business hours, or appears across multiple systems.

 ## Assessment